We all appreciate freedom.

 Given the affirmative response to many of these questions, an important reality we need to face is the level of bitterness and anger we still hold around those events and those individuals.
 To use Mandela’s concept, are we still in prison because of those feelings?

 As we continue to build and strengthen our character, we need to ask ourselves an important question, “If I am holding on to bitterness and anger from the past, am I really free?”

-This other side of freedom is different than the 4th of July kind of freedom we experience.
-This other side of freedom is a result of the individual choice we make to leave bitterness behind and move on.
+This personal side of freedom is different than the 4th of July kind of freedom we experience.
+This personal side of freedom is a result of the individual choice we make to leave bitterness behind and move on.

 If we let bitterness and anger from the past define our future, we will not reach our full potential.